surajverma1923/VAC_Day2_collaborative_repository/README.md

 ## Javascript Projects
-This repository is a collaborative repository created during the second day of VAC web development workshop
+This repository is a collection of javascript based projects created during the second day of VAC web development workshop